piano-miles/Computation-Speed-Tester/README.md

 # Comptester

 A simple python package to test the computation speed of different expressions.

 - E.g., does `x*x*x*x*x*x` or `x**6` run faster?

 ## Installation

-To install this package, run `python3 -m pip install tqdm matplotlib && python3 -m pip install -i https://test.pypi.org/simple/ comptester==0.1.0` in the commandline.
+To install this package, run the [install](./install) script (or run the commands in your terminal).

 ## Usage

 See the **Example** section below for an in-depth example for how to use this package.

 - The `test` method will perform a test given two expressions, an iteration count, and a sample count.
 - The `tprint` method will print the data from the test.
 - The `plot` method will plot the data so you can see visually how the expressions compare against each other and a control.

 ## Example

 ```py
 from comptester import tester